MicrosoftDocs/cpp-docs/docs/code-quality/demo-sample.md

 This following procedures show you how to create the sample for [Walkthrough: Analyze C/C++ code for defects](../code-quality/walkthrough-analyzing-c-cpp-code-for-defects.md).
 The procedures create:

-- A Visual Studio solution named CppDemo.
+- A Visual Studio solution named *CppDemo*.

-- A static library project named CodeDefects.
+- A static library project named *CodeDefects*.

-- A static library project named Annotations.
+- A static library project named *Annotations*.

 The procedures also provide the code for the header and *.cpp* files for the static libraries.